The Nest

 Firstly, did you ever want to go to a place filled with whimsy but also seems to have an edgy grittiness?
 You’ll love the small riverside town of Peekskill.
 This art-heavy town is famous for its painting scene, but it also deserves much love for its food.

-Though Brewster is one of the more underrated towns in terms of food, it’s a small place that makes a big name for itself.
-Many Brewster’s restaurants are casual yet upscale—the kind of places where you might find truffle fries or a delicious coal-fired pizza.
+Though Brewster is one of the more underrated towns in terms of food, it’s a small place that has made a big name.
+Many of Brewster’s restaurants are casual yet upscale—the kind of places where you might find truffle fries or a delicious coal-fired pizza.
 They get hoity-toity from time to time.

 Located right near the outskirts of New York City, is it that shocking to hear that Yonkers is one of the better places for foodies?
 It has all the amenities of Manhattan with a slightly lower price tag.
 You can’t get better for foodies who want to enjoy life to the fullest on a budget.
 The menu diversity is fantastic, from “hole-in-the-wall” Chinese restaurants to the hyper-upscale experiences people pay big money to enjoy.